rurban/ctl/README.md

 ## Memory Ownership

-Types with memory ownership require definition `P` be omitted, and require function declarations for the C++ equivalent of the destructor and copy constructor, prior to the inclusion of the container:
+Types with memory ownership require definition `POD` be omitted, and require function declarations for the C++ equivalent of the destructor and copy constructor, prior to the inclusion of the container: